-- Information document (the present document) - Full proposals template - Gantt chart template - Evaluators eligibility: eligibility rules of proposed experts for the evaluation of the proposal - Evaluation matrix: overview of the evaluation ratings - Platform Submission guidelines: information on the use of the submission platform - Platform Evaluation guidelines: information on the use of the evaluation platform - FAQ - Institution request form
+- Evaluators eligibility: eligibility rules of proposed experts for the evaluation of the proposal - Evaluation matrix: overview of the evaluation ratings - Cash or in-kind commitment letter: non mandatory.
+To be uploaded on the Submission platform when applicable. - Platform Submission guidelines: information on the use of the submission platform - FAQ - Institution request form